I hope your students read real books and articles.

 Great resource!
 Since the passages are short, and there are only four questions that are skills focused, the students really enjoy Text Time.
 Love that there are fiction and nonfiction passages (some of them are even paired passages!). – Rebecca P.

 Want to try before you buy?
-Download the free preview, where you will find six ready-to-use pages that you can try with your students.
+Download the free preview on the product page – it comes with 3 free passages for you to try with your students!